laravel/docs/http-client.md

 <a name="fake-callback"></a>
 #### Fake Callback

-If you require more complicated logic to determine what responses to return for certain endpoints, you may pass a callback to the `fake` method.
-This callback will receive an instance of `Illuminate\Http\Client\Request` and should return a response instance:
+If you require more complicated logic to determine what responses to return for certain endpoints, you may pass a closure to the `fake` method.
+This closure will receive an instance of `Illuminate\Http\Client\Request` and should return a response instance.
+Within your closure, you may perform whatever logic is necessary to determine what type of response to return:

     Http::fake(function ($request) {
         return Http::response('Hello World', 200);